 “Good content good pace, comfortable environment to ask questions, but also discuss questions with in the table/group.
 Very positive no forced groups which actually helped to support a more relaxed and fluid networking opportunity for people.”

-Contact me to see how my course and webinars can help improve the knowledge, understanding and confidence in your staff.
+Contact me to see how my course and webinars can help improve the cancer knowledge, understanding and confidence in your staff.
 My courses can be tailored to your needs and requirements.
-You can find out about the types of work I do at my website www.ohconsultancy.co.uk or email me (email@example.com) .
+You can find out about the types of work I do at my website www.ohconsultancy.co.uk or email me (firstname.lastname@example.org) .

 Please do share and I look forward to receiving your comments and feedback.